-Before the year 2000, Methadone was the most frequently used drug used for the treatment of opioid addictions, however, it could only be distributed by a methadone clinic.
-This limited access to medically managed treatment for addiction to opioid drugs.
-The Drug Addiction Treatment Act of 2000 opened the door for individual practitioners to be able to apply for a waiver, opening the door for individual practitioners to prescribe Suboxone.
-However, there are still many rules and regulations for these doctors that limit treatment.
-This includes the number of patients they are able to treat for addiction to painkillers and other opiates.
+Before the year 2000, Methadone was the most frequently used drug used for the treatment of opioid addictions, however, it could only be distributed by a clinic licensed for methadone treatment.
+These limitations made it difficult to access MAT for opiate addiction.
+The Drug Addiction Treatment Act of 2000 made it possible for individual practitioners to be able to apply for a waiver, allowing them to prescribe Suboxone.
+It is important to[be aware that there are still many rules and regulations for these doctors that limit treatment, including limits to how many patients they are able to treat for addiction to painkillers and other opiates.

 Choosing a North Dakota Suboxone Doctor

-Success Rates of Suboxone Maintenance and Medically Assisted Detox
+Success Rates of Suboxone Maintenance and Medication Assisted Detox

 Alternatives to Suboxone Treatment in North Dakota